wp-plugins/sharexy/readme.txt

 Just a few seconds and a few clicks, and it's all set to your taste!

-Chose the buttons design to perfectly go with your website from the constantly updated design gallery.
+Chose the buttons design to perfectly go with your website from the constantly updated design gallery or upload and use your own design.

 ***Placement***